 The interesting finding from this review is that after all the empirical knowledge of fish behaviour influencing the outcome of connectivity

-(Cowen and Sponaugle, 2009; Leis, 2006), many biophysical modelling showing how connectivity changes with behaviour, and papers suggesting the way forward is to include behaviour (North et al., 2009; Staaterman and Paris, 2014), there are still many studies including models with no implemented behaviour at all - passive larvae were used in 75% of model configurations.
+(Cowen and Sponaugle, 2009; Leis, 2006), many biophysical models showing how connectivity changes with behaviour, and papers suggesting the way forward is to include behaviour (North et al., 2009; Staaterman and Paris, 2014), there are still many studies including models with no implemented behaviour at all - passive larvae were used in 75% of model configurations.
 One reason for this could be that the complete (or even partial) early life history is often unknown for many species, and researchers might be trying to avoid any behavioural assumptions.
 Fish larval behaviour is known to be species specific, yet many models are reduced to using data from the Family taxonomic level due to what is known in the literature.
 Such an approach for large taxonomic families like Labridae, potentially masks a large variation of behavioural traits.
-This then poses the question, that can we only model species where we truly understand the early life history, or is there some level of assumptions that are deemed to still be scientifically valid?
-Another potential explanation is there could be a divide amongst physical and biological oceanographers over how much larval behaviour compared to physical processes do influence connectivity patterns in the real world.
-Although we suspect that while this might occur, it is probably not the case as these papers often involve excess of 5 co-authors, indicating high collaboration between fields.
+This then poses the question, can we only model species where we fully understand the early life history, or is there some level of assumptions that are deemed to still be scientifically valid?
+Another potential explanation is there could be a divide amongst physical and biological oceanographers over the influence on real-world connectivity patters of larval behaviour versus physical processes.
+Although we suspect that while this might occur, it is probably not the case as these papers often involve in excess of 5 co-authors, indicating high collaboration between fields.

 The other interesting outcome was the large spread of values reported for these studies.
 The common measures of self-recruitment, local-retention and settlement success all reported huge variations amongst studies.
 Seemingly obvious explanations such as open/closed systems did not explain the variance.
 These are inherently complex systems and teasing out the differences between studies is not a trivial task.
 The other key driver is the variability of the oceanographic currents, which change within and between years.
 Therefore, it was interesting there were still many studies that only looked at dispersal patterns over one or two year periods, arguably not allowing the model to capture enough natural variation.